Who (pronoun): Difference between who and whom

-Notice that in a relative clause, the form depends on the role of the pronoun in the relative clause, not that of its antecedent in the main clause.
-For example, "I saw the man who ate the pie" – not whom, since who is the subject of "ate" (original sentence, before being changed to a clause: "He ate the pie."); it makes no difference that its antecedent "(the) man" is the object of "saw".
+Notice that, in the last example, the form depends on the role of the pronoun in the relative clause, not that of its antecedent in the main clause: it makes no difference that its antecedent "(the) man" is the object of "saw".

-In the position of predicative expression, i.e. as the complement of forms of the copula be, the form who is used, and considered correct, rather than whom.
+In the position of predicative expression (i.e. as the complement of forms of the copula be), the form who is considered correct, rather than whom.
 (Compare the case of the personal pronouns, where the subjective form is traditionally considered correct, although the objective forms are more commonly used – see English personal pronouns.)